 - Huber’s Café has been operating in downtown Portland for over a century.
 Originally opened as a men’s bar, the founders determined that serving a free turkey sandwich along with a beer would cause customers to order more beer and, in turn, help business.
 Although the turkey sandwiches are no longer free with a beer, they are still the staple on the menu.
 Also served is a notorious 151-proof flaming Spanish coffee.

 - Although crawfish is in the name, the standout dishes at Jake’s Famous Crawfish is almost anything but crawfish.
 They offer fish that is caught the day it is served, salmon that is a must-try, as well as oysters served on the half shell.

-- Allegedly invented by Louis Wachsmuth on a cold, winter day, the oyster stew served at Dan & Louis Ouster Bar is the made from oysters harvested from their own beds.
+- Allegedly invented by Louis Wachsmuth on a cold, winter day, the oyster stew served at Dan & Louis Oyster Bar is the made from oysters harvested from their own beds.
 They also, of course, serve oysters by the dozen on the half shell.
 Both are excellent dishes, we recommend an order of oysters along with the stew.

 Pancakes in the House

 The Original Pancake House is a nationwide franchise, every location that we have been to is just as good as the last.
-However, the original Original Pancake Hose, located in Portland, is better than the rest.
+However, the original Original Pancake Hose, located in Portland, Oregon is better than the rest.
 Every single dish is made with ingredients so fresh that we believe the farm is somehow hidden behind the restaurant.
 There is not another restaurant that serves pancakes as good as this one.